-- Objective B1: Minimize the introduction of additional water pollution sources. - B1.1: Minimize the introduction of targeted sources of toxics. - B1.2: Minimize the introduction of targeted sources of pathogens. - B1.3: Facilitate the protection of natural riparian zones (buffers) to reduce runoff. - B1.4: Facilitate the development of local government policies that support the use of Low Impact Development (LID) practices to reduce runoff. - B1.5: Demonstrate the use of best management practices on agricultural lands, including reduction of livestock impacts, use of no-till farming practices, and low-impact silvicultural practices.
+Objective B1: Minimize the introduction of additional water pollution sources.

+B1.1: Minimize the introduction of targeted sources of toxics.

+B1.2: Minimize the introduction of targeted sources of pathogens.

+B1.3: Facilitate the protection of natural riparian zones (buffers) to reduce runoff.

+B1.4: Facilitate the development of local government policies that support the use of Low Impact Development (LID) practices to reduce runoff.

+B1.5: Facilitate the use of best management practices on agricultural and silvicultural lands.